This ground turkey spaghetti recipe is lightened up with ground turkey, but homemade and so flavorful you’d never know it’s turkey!

 Simple Ingredients

-- Turkey sausage links: sausage will provide a great kick of flavor, and similar to our ground turkey, using turkey sausage means this recipe is healthier than other spaghetti sauces.
+- Turkey sausage links: sausage will provide a great kick of flavor, and similar to our ground turkey,.
 You can substitute for more a half pound of ground turkey though if you prefer since that’s easier.

 - Olive oil: to cook the turkey and veggies in (can substitute avocado or another cooking oil)